* Fred Gleason, low brass instructor (Greencastle location only)

 After a successful audition I accepted a position as trombonist in The United States Army Band in Washington, DC in July of 1976.
 My career there encompassed 33 years until my retirement in 2009.
 I had the honor of performing for seven US Presidents in high level ceremonies.
 Concert performances with the band throughout the country and overseas were a highlight of my time in uniform.
 In addition to my military performances I had the opportunity to play many freelance concerts at such venues as the Kennedy Center, Washington National Cathedral, Carnegie Hall, and at the Lincoln Center in New York City.

-*Nathaniel Lease, trombone and brass instructor
+*Nate Lease, low brass instructor

 Gloria Kelly McCauley, piano & trumpet instructor

 B.S.
 Mu Ed Lebanon Valley College.
 Has taught music in the public school system, elementary through Jr. High.
 She has been organist and pianist in various churches and is former Director of Music, Trinity Lutheran Church.
 Currently serves as pianist at Chambersburg Brethren in Christ Church.
 Gloria has served as musical director for many CCT productions, has played piano, trumpet, and/or string bass in pit orchestras, and is the former accompanist for the Towne Singers, who have made five European tours.

 * Katrina Neyman, piano & French horn instructor